 Stylized Grass Shader

-The grass had the ability to seamlessly blend in with the underlying terrain’s color.
+The grass has the ability to seamlessly blend in with the underlying terrain’s color.
 This can also be seen in many AAA games nowadays.

 - If you are using a terrain shader which differs from standard shading (eg toon/flat shading) the color blending cannot be accurate.
 Both the grass and the default terrain shader share the same lighting model, which is part of which makes the blending possible.

-- It works best when the terrain material doesn’t have a lot of high-frequency details.
+- It works best when the terrain materials don’t have a lot of high-frequency details.

 - Glossiness of terrain materials (eg wet stone or puddles) cannot be blended into the grass, since these effects depend on the viewing angle.

 The following steps can be followed to set this up:

 Select a GameObject (or create an empty one) and go to Add Component -> Stylized Grass -> Color Map Renderer

 Assign your terrain GameObjects (these can also be mesh terrain tiles).
 You can use the “Quick actions” button to automatically assign them

 Set the size of the render area in which the colormap texture will be captured.